mit-quest/cloud-notes/README.md

 > in the cloud.

 ## Getting Started (Cloud Server)
-1. Place all jupyter notebooks and code dependencies in the workspace folder.
+1. Place all Jupyter notebooks and code dependencies in the workspace folder.
 2. Run the `./deploy.sh <PROVIDER>`  command with the public cloud platform provider of choice.
 See the table below for valid arguments.

 |     Cloud Platform    | Argument |          NOTES          |